-It's time we took a cold hard look at our electronics clutter and accepted that the 'just in case' scenario isn't going to happen.
+It's time that we looked at our electronic clutter, and realised that the 'just in case' scenario isn't going to happen.
 You could, of course, reuse an old phone by downloading a suitable app and turning it into anything from a baby monitor to a stand-alone digital radio…there are lots of websites that will tell you how to do this and much more.
-However, most of us simply can’t be bothered.
-So if you haven’t reused your old device by now, passed it on to a family member or friend, or donated it to your local NHS hospital to help patients keep in touch with their families, then realistically you’re unlikely to do so.

-If your device is relatively new and in good condition, it should earn you a reasonable price.
-Even older iPhones and Android devices that are still in working order, or newer ones with a few marks or scratches, are welcomed by recycling companies.
-They will refurbish or repair your device and then resell it.
-Most mobile phones can be reused in this way, but even devices that are too damaged or old to be reused are still worth something, as they can be recycled for components.
-Parts will be removed for potential reuse, metals and other recyclable elements will be extracted, and the remaining materials will be disposed of in an environmentally friendly way.
+Many buyers will refurbish and repair your device and then resell it.
+Most mobile phones can be reused in this way, but even devices that are quite old and damaged can be reused, and are still worth something.
+Parts will be removed for potential reuse, metals and other recyclable elements will be removed, and the remaining materials will be disposed of in an environmentally friendly way.